Best Of13 min read

 #2.
 Vercel — Best for Next.js & Frontend Frameworks

-Vercel is the default deployment platform for Next.js for obvious reasons — they built the framework.
-But beyond that ecosystem advantage, the DX is genuinely hard to beat.
-Git push, automatic preview deployments on PRs, instant rollbacks, edge functions, and a global CDN that makes static content feel like it's hosted locally everywhere.
+Vercel is the go-to for Next.js (they built it, after all).
+But there's more to it than ecosystem loyalty — the developer experience is genuinely hard to beat.
+Push to Git, get automatic preview deployments on every PR, instant rollbacks, edge functions, and a global CDN that makes static assets feel local everywhere on the planet.

-The free tier is legitimately usable for personal projects and prototypes.
-The Pro tier ($20/mo) unlocks team features, more bandwidth, and serverless function concurrency that matters for production apps.
-If you're building anything with React, Next.js, Nuxt, SvelteKit, or Astro, Vercel should be your first consideration.
+Honestly, the free tier is actually usable for real projects.
+When you're ready to scale, Pro ($20/mo) adds team features, more bandwidth, and serverless function concurrency that matters for production.
+Building with React, Next.js, Nuxt, SvelteKit, or Astro?
+Vercel should be your starting point.

 Key Features: